Loading lesson…

 The big idea: write prompts in the strongest language for the source.
 Kimi rewards you for going Chinese-first when the documents are Chinese — and English where English is the source language.

-What is the core idea behind "Multilingual Prompting on Kimi: Chinese-First, Globally Capable"?
+What is the main idea of "Multilingual Prompting on Kimi: Chinese-First, Globally Capable"?

-Which best describes the scope of "Multilingual Prompting on Kimi: Chinese-First, Globally Capable"?
+Which action would help you apply "Multilingual Prompting on Kimi: Chinese-First, Globally Capable" responsibly?